Muhajir

 Discipline And Behavior

-Discipline is often enforced through respect for elders and adherence to cultural norms.
-Children are taught to value education and family honor.
+Discipline is generally maintained through respect for elders and adherence to cultural norms, with an emphasis on education and moral values.

 Authority Attitudes